 This program does not require students, trainees, and/or staff to comply with specific policies or practices related to the institution’s affiliation or purpose.
 Such policies or practices may include, but are not limited to, admissions, hiring, retention policies, and/or requirements for completion that express mission and values.

 New York State prides itself in the high quality of its licensed and certified professionals.
 For the protection of its citizens, each license and certificate has requirements that individuals must meet in order to be licensed or certified in New York State.
-SUNY’s academic programs leading to licensure or certification are carefully designed to meet and exceed these State requirements.
+SUNY’s academic programs leading to licensure or certification are carefully designed to meet and exceed these state requirements.
 This is a role SUNY plays in protecting the public.
-Other states frequently have their own requirements, so if your goal is to practice in another state, this disclosure will help you check to see what that state requires.

 Our combined doctoral program in counseling psychology and school psychology is accredited by the American Psychological Association (APA): 750 First St., NE; Washington, D.C.
 20002-4242; 202-336-5979.